sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/cover-letter-intro/README.md

 ### Call to Action

-A sales pitch needs to end with a call to action, sometimes called "asking for the sale."
-The specific action you're looking for in an application is to get an interview.
+A sales pitch needs to end with a call to action, and the specific action you're looking for is to get an interview.
 This may feel forward, but again, job applications aren't a time to be shy.
 Here are some examples:

 >I'm interested in discussing my qualifications with you further.
 Please email me with the best times to talk.